-We’ve had the pleasure now, at Shop Marketing Pros, of having clients who are brand spanking new shop owners.
+At Shop Marketing Pros, we’ve had the pleasure of having clients who are brand-spanking new shop owners.
 Smart people who knew to find help with marketing from the beginning.
 They knew they were good at fixing cars but not marketing.

-As auto repair-focused marketers, we are often asked about what the most important marketing tactics are for a new shop.
+As auto repair-focused marketers, we are often asked about the most important marketing tactics for a new shop.

-“I’m opening a shop, what’s my first steps?”
+“I’m opening a shop; what are my first steps?”

 “When I open my shop, what should I do first?”

-“After I open, what kind of marketing do I need to be doing?”
+“After I open, what kind of marketing do I need to do?”

-The approach I’m taking here in this article is to break it down for you in a way that is not only easy to understand, but also in“bite-size-chunks” of marketing you can break off and do one at a time.
-Consider it a “New Shop Marketing Checklist”.
+The approach I’m taking here in this article is to break it down for you in a way that is easy to understand, and in“bite-size-chunks” of marketing, you can break off and do it one at a time.
+Consider it a “New Shop Marketing Checklist.”

 YOUR FIRST STEPS

 Define your brand.
 Who are you?
 That’s the first thing to do.
-Make some decisions about what you want people to think when they see your company.
+Make decisions about what you want people to think when they see your company.
 It’s time to meet with someone to design your brand.
 I’m not talking about a crappy, hand-drawn piece of clipart.
 No. Come on!
 This is more important than you think.
-Your brand speaks volumes about who you are and whether you believe it or not – has a big influence on whether someone creates a positive or negative first impression of you.
-Let’s first start with a discussion of what is your brand?
+Your brand speaks volumes about who you are, and whether you believe it or not – it significantly influences whether someone creates a positive or negative first impression of you.
+Let’s first start with a discussion of what your brand is.
 What does that even mean?
 What it’s NOT: your logo alone.
 That’s a mistake many people make.
 The correct answer is that your brand is everything that makes an impression on the public.
 That includes:

-There are the things that you intentionally create to be your brand, and there are the things that just become your brand.
-For example, if we look at Harley Davidson, there are so many things that have become their brand without intention.
+There are the things you intentionally create to be your brand and the things that just become your brand.
+For example, if we look at Harley Davidson, many things have become their brand without intention.
 Those would include the rumble and vibration of a V-Twin engine, black leather and patches, and overall lifestyle.
 All of those have become part of the brand.

 Purchase your domain name!
 That’s the www.whatever.com your website will be housed at.
 It stinks to find the perfect name and then find the .com is already taken.
 This goes for the Facebook business page too.

 - Read: Building a StoryBrand.
 Oh, how I wish I had access to this book when we had our post-it-note.
-Our first shop was named “Behind The Star”.
+Our first shop was named “Behind The Star.”
 We thought it was brilliant.
 It was not.
-We were a Mercedes specialty shop and the name came from a saying that when you’re driving a Mercedes, you’re “riding behind the star”.
-Mercedes had an award for dealership personnel for the “People Behind The Star”.
-To us it made sense.
-To our clients it was confusing and did not speak to who we were or what we offered like we thought it did.
-Thankfully God presented us with an opportunity a few years later to change our shop’s name (when we moved to a new location).
+We were a Mercedes specialty shop, and the name came from a saying that when you’re driving a Mercedes, you’re “riding behind the star.”
+Mercedes had an award for dealership personnel for the “People Behind The Star.”
+To us, it made sense.
+It wasn’t evident to our clients and did not speak to who we were or what we offered as we thought it did.
+Thankfully, God gave us an opportunity a few years later to change our shop’s name (when we moved to a new location).
 If we had read this book by Donald Miller, so much would have been different from the beginning.
-I know you’ll be very busy getting the new shop ready but you’ll never regret a moment of reading this book.
+I know you’ll be very busy getting the new shop ready, but you’ll never regret a moment of reading this book.
 I consider it one of the foundations of opening your shop!
 Read it.
-After that you’ll have a great understanding of what your messaging needs to be.
+After that, you’ll have a great understanding of what your messaging needs to be.

 Build your website.
-I think it’s funny that I hear people saying that websites are not relevant anymore.
+I think it’s funny that I hear people saying that websites are irrelevant anymore.
 Fake news, friends.
 Fake news.
-In fact, the truth is that your website is one of the ONLY pieces of online marketing that you own.
-Most everything else can be taken away.
+The truth is that your website is one of the ONLY pieces of online marketing that you own.
+Almost everything else can be taken away.
 But not your website.
 It belongs to you.
 It’s your content.
-Now that you’ve got your branding in place, it’s time to put it together on your website.
+Now that your branding is in place, it’s time to put it together on your website.
 Some things to consider including in your first website are:

 - Location, hours, contact info